dsteyn44/kingsofasgard-ms1/README.md

 - must have merchandise for sale that fans can purchase through a click.
 - must be linked to the rest of the website.

-Skål
+Skål Page
--Essentially a gallery with pictures from the band, their travels and fans.
+- Essentially a gallery with pictures from the band, their travels and fans.

+Fail- page
+- This page is to

 #### Features Left to Implement